Actors endorse showbiz satire 'Birdman' in march toward Oscars

 "This little movie is not about the most exceptional person on earth ... this movie is about human beings and bringing real life on to the screen," Arquette said backstage.

-Simmons, an actor with a long resume in television and film, was honoured for his portrayal as the intense music teacher of a young jazz drummer in the independent film, "Whiplash."
+Simmons, an actor with a long resume in television and film, was honored for his portrayal as the intense music teacher of a young jazz drummer in the independent film, "Whiplash."

 In the television awards, it was a particularly strong night for streaming company Netflix Inc. Its women's prison comedy, "Orange is the New Black," won best comedy ensemble and best actress for Uzo Aduba.